Linuxfabrik/monitoring-plugins/check-plugins/xca-cert/README.rst

 If you are using XCA by Christian Hohnstädt (an *application that is intended for creating and managing X.509 certificates, certificate requests, RSA, DSA and EC private keys, Smart-cards and CRLs*) with `"Remote Databases" feature enabled <https://hohnstaedt.de/xca/index.php/documentation/remote-databases>`_, this plugin lets you check the expiration date of any certificate within those XCA MySQL/MariaDB databases.
 CRLs are also taken into account.

-We recommend to run this check direclty on your database host, and just once a day.
+Hints:

-* Works with MySQL/MariaDB backend only, although XCA is supporting PostgreSQL as well.
+* This check works with MySQL/MariaDB backend only, although XCA is supporting PostgreSQL as well.
+* We recommend to run this check directly on your database host.

 Fact Sheet